 All applicants must prove that they are of good character and good repute.
 Engineers and Geoscientists BC will review the information provided in your application to ensure that you meet these standards.
 To learn more about these requirements, see the page for Good Character Requirement and Registration Hearings.

-Applications are made through the Online Membership Application.
+Applications are made through the Engineers and Geoscientists BC Online Application tool.

 - A completed online application.

 - For Professional Geoscientist applicants, a chronological summary of your experience detailing at least one year of satisfactory geoscience experience in a Canadian Environment, as applicable.

 - Validators from at least two eligible Canadian or U.S. Professional Engineer or Professional Geoscientist referees, in your discipline of registration, who can attest to your Canadian environment experience.
 Applicants for professional geoscience must use reference forms.

 - A completed application to write the Professional Practice Examination.